Widespread flood warnings as river levels surge after heavy rain

 The Environment Agency has issued 82 flood warnings, with the Midlands expected to be the worst hit.

-The UK could be hit by widespread flooding if rivers burst their banks following the weekend’s heavy rain.
+The UK has been hit by widespread flooding after rivers burst their banks following the weekend’s heavy rain.

 Due to heavy rain over the weekend – which postponed football matches, caused train delays and flooded roads – river levels have remained high.